matthewlong29/PareAndFlourish_Site/_posts/2017-08-13-three-ways-a-conference-benefits-you.md

   <li><a href="/blog/six-tips-to-networking-like-a-pro/">Six Tips to Networking Like a Pro</a></li>
 </ul>

 Do you have a conference coming up?
 Have tips you’d like to share about searching for or attending a conference?
-Let us know in the comments or tweet it @pareandflourish.